 Mobile search is getting an increased focus from search engines.
 Google ranks responsive sites higher when viewed on mobile phones compared to sites that are not mobile phone friendly; all other factors being equal.
 If your site is not mobile responsive, you will be losing business, and wasting money if paying for SEO.

 Knowing where your visitors are located when finding your website is important for local SEO.
-If you provide services to Adelaide customers only, what is the benefit of being found in Melbourne or overseas.
+If you provide services to Adelaide customers only, what is the benefit of being found by people living in Melbourne or overseas.

 Entry and Exit Pages

 One of the most useful yet overlooked statistics is what pages your visitors first see when they search and what page they exit from.
 Your ‘home page‘ should be the page visitors land on first the most, with contact, about and product pages exited from the most.

 The results of this data can help you improve how you direct visitors around your website.

 Analytics can be installed simply, or thoroughly to gain the most accurate empirical data about how your website is performing.